 The first paragraph of the 1969 obituary of Coleman Hawkins in The New York Times puts him right where he belongs: Alongside Louis Armstrong, Duke Ellington and Jelly Roll Morton.

 Hawkins, who was known as The Hawk — had a rich and full sound.
-That developed, he is quoted in the obituary as saying, because he needed to play very loud to be heard of the other horns.
+That developed, he is quoted in the obituary as saying, because he needed to play very loud to be heard of over the other horns.
 Hawkins continued to evolve.
-Eventually, his style became a bit lighter and used silences as part of the solos, the obit says.
+Eventually, his style became a bit lighter and he made silences an integral part of his solos.

 In the early 1950s, Lester Young’s saxophone style had become more influential, the profile says.
 Hawkins enjoyed a resurgence during the middle part of the decade.
 Hawkins formed an influential duo with Roy Eldridge.
 The profile mentions the wide variety of partnerships and types of music he played during 1950s and the first half of the 1960s.
 Hawkins faded during the middle part of the decade and passed away in 1969.